Dove Company History And Review: Real Beauty, Real Soap!

 From the very beginning, Dove attempted to stand out in the personal care scene rather than blend in.
 Lever Brothers’ Dove Beauty Bar hit the market in 1957, representing the first Dove-branded foray into the soap market.
 Dove’s soap advertisements reflected these moves to stand out, boasting that Dove soap was ‘much better for your skin’ than regular soap due to its mildness and its content of ‘one-quarter cleansing cream.’
 Dove advertisements even included taglines such as ‘Suddenly soap is old-fashioned!’ and ‘Dove creams your skin while you wash’.

 Additionally, Dove’s bars of soap took on a unique, curved shape while Dove packaging featured simple and elegant coloring surrounding the now iconic Dove bird logo.
-This made for easy brand recognition and distinction within the minds of consumers -- Dove quickly succeeded in establishing itself is an innovator and outsider in the world of soap.
+This made for easy brand recognition and distinction within the minds of consumers – Dove quickly succeeded in establishing itself as an innovator and outsider in the world of soap.

 The 1960’s saw the expansion of Dove to several different international markets, as well as an evolution of sorts of Dove’s advertising campaigns.
 Dove responded to the climate of the times by developing ads that empowered women.
 The 60’s saw a new wave of feminism hit the United States, with women displaying a newfound willingness to enter the workforce.
 Dove used its first “Real Women” tagline in a number of ads which featured mock hidden-camera testimonials of professional women heaping praise onto Dove products.